 NordVPN is nearly twice as fast as Atlas VPN on this test.

 We’re not sure why Atlas VPN turned in those low scores.
 We expect better speeds from a WireGuard VPN.
 It may have something to do with heavy loads on their relatively small server network (we’ll talk about server networks soon).

 We’re happy to report that both of these VPNs are, indeed, reliable.
 Both worked without bugs or other problems throughout our testing and both have kill switches to stop data traffic if the connection to a VPN server fails for some reason.

-As you will see, both VPNs passed our leak tests, and both use the WireGuard VPN protocol, which is considered to be more reliable than older protocols such as OpenVPN.
+Both VPNs passed our leak tests, and both use the WireGuard VPN protocol, which is considered to be more reliable than older protocols such as OpenVPN.
 This category is a tie.

 Reliability winner: Tie

 Both of these VPNs have impressive feature sets.
 You will like what these two competitors can do.